 IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) IV.B.1.b) Patient Care and Procedural Skills centered, equitable capita costs.
-In ad ntent: Quality patient care is safe, effective, timely, efficient, patient- e, and designed to improve population health, while reducing per dition, there should be a focus on improving the clinician's well- co improve patient care and reduce burnout among residents, cing physicians.
-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in establishing rapport with all medical patients. ^(Core) IV.B.1.b).(1).(b) Fellows must demonstrate competence in diagnosing and treating psychiatric disturbances that occur among the physically ill. ^(Core) IV.B.1.b).(1).(c) Fellows must demonstrate competence in conducting psychiatric evaluations of individuals who have: ^(Core) IV.B.1.b).(1).(c).(i) psychiatric complications of medical illnesses; (Core) IV.B.1.b).(1).(c).(ii) psychiatric complications of medical treatments, including medications, traditional and new surgical or medical procedures, transplantation, and experimental therapies; and, ^(Core) IV.B.1.b).(1).(c).(iii) typical and atypical presentations of psychiatric disorders due to medical, neurological, and surgical illnesses. ^(Core)
+The program must integrate the following ACGME Competencies into the curriculum:

+IV.B.1.a) Professionalism

+Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core)

+IV.B.1.b) Patient Care and Procedural Skills

+Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

+IV.B.1.b).(1)

+Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core)

+IV.B.1.b).(1).(a) Fellows must demonstrate competence in:

+IV.B.1.b).(1).(a).(i) establishing rapport with all medical patients and their family members in all medical settings, taking into account the role of the historical inequities across race, gender, sexual orientation, gender identity, culture, and other forms of social identity.; and, (Core)

+IV.B.1.b).(1).(a).(ii)

+Fellows must demonstrate competence in diagnosing and treating psychiatric disturbances that occur among the physically ill in both inpatient and outpatient settings.
+(Core)

+IV.B.1.b).(1).(b) Fellows must demonstrate competence in conducting psychiatric evaluations of individuals conducting psychiatric evaluations of individuals who have: (Core)

+wno nave: (Cole)

+IV.B.1.b).(1).(b).(i) psychiatric complications of medical

+illnesses: (Core)